-- Rename the type of Sapling transmission keys from $KA^{Sapling}$.
-PublicPrimeOrder to $KA^{Sapling}$.
-PublicPrimeSubgroup.
-This type is defined as $\mathbb{J}^{(r)}$, which reflects the implementation in zcashd (subject to the next point below); it was never enforced that a transmission key (pk_d) cannot be $\mathcal{O}{\mathbb{J}}$. - Add a non-normative note saying that zcashd does not fully conform to the requirement to treat transmission keys not in KA^{Sapling}.PublicPrimeSubgroup as invalid when importing shielded payment addresses. - Set CanopyActivationHeight for Testnet. - Modify the tables and notes in §7.9.1 'ZIP 214 Funding Streams' on p.
-101 to reflect changes in [ZIP-214]. - Updates to reflect [ZIP-211]: add a consensus rule on v^{old}{pub} in § 4.3 'JoinSplit Descriptions' on p.
-31, and a rule about node and wallet support for sending to Sprout addresses in § 4.6.1 'Sending Notes (Sprout)' on p.
-34. - Refine the domain of HeightForHalving from \mathbb{N} to \mathbb{N}^+ . - Make Halving(height) return 0 (rather than -1) for height < SlowStartShift.
+- Rename the type of Sapling transmission keys from KA^{Sapling}.PublicPrimeOrder to KA^{Sapling}.PublicPrimeSubgroup.
+This type is defined as $\mathbb{J}^{(r)}$, which reflects the implementation in zcashd (subject to the next point below); it was never enforced that a transmission key (pk_d) cannot be $\mathcal{O}{\mathbb{J}}$. - Add a non-normative note saying that zcashd does not fully conform to the requirement to treat transmission keys not in KA^{Sapling}.
+PublicPrimeSubgroup as invalid when importing shielded payment addresses. - Refine the domain of HeightForHalving from \mathbb{N} to \mathbb{N}^+ . - Make Halving(height) return 0 (rather than -1) for height < SlowStartShift.
 This has no effect on consensus since the Halving function is not used in that case, but it makes the definition match the intuitive meaning of the function. - Rename sections under §7 'Consensus Changes from Bitcoin' on p.
-87 to clarify that these sections do not only concern encoding, but also consensus rules. - Make the Canopy specification the default.
+86 to clarify that these sections do not only concern encoding, but also consensus rules. - Make the Canopy specification the default.

 - · Include SHA-512 in §5.4.1.1 'SHA-256, SHA-256d, SHA256Compress, and SHA-512 Hash Functions' on p.
-56. - · Add a reference to [BCCGLRT2014] in §4.1.12 'Zero-Knowledge Proving System' on p.
-27. - Use abstBytes{Ed25519} and reprBytes{Ed25519} for conversions in § B.3 'Ed25519 batch validation' on p.
-163, and fix a missing requirement that $S_i < \ell$ for all signatures.
+55. - · Add a reference to [BCCGLRT2014] in §4.1.12 'Zero-Knowledge Proving System' on p.
+27.

 - Change instances of "the production network" to "Mainnet", and "the test network" to Testnet.
-This follows the terminology used in ZIPs. - Update stale references to Bitcoin documentation. - Add changes for [ZIP-207] and [ZIP-214].
+This follows the terminology used in ZIPs. - Update stale references to Bitcoin documentation.

-• Corrections to a note in §5.4.5 'Ed25519' on p.
+• Corrections to a note in § 5.4.5 'Ed25519' on p.
 65.

 - · Add § 3.11 'Mainnet and Testnet' on p.
-18. - Acknowledge Jane Lusby and Teor. - Precisely specify the encoding and decoding of Ed25519 points. - Correct an error introduced in 2020.1.8; " $-O_J$ " was incorrectly used when the point (0, -1) on Jubjub was meant. - Precisely specify the conversion from a bit sequence in abst1.
+18. - Acknowledge Jane Lusby and Teor. - Precisely specify the encoding and decoding of Ed25519 points. - Correct an error introduced in 2020.1.8; " $-O_J$ " was incorrectly used when the point (0, -1) on Jubjub was meant. - Precisely specify the conversion from a bit sequence in abst_J.

-- Add Ying Tong Lai and Kris Nuttycombe as Zcash protocol designers. - $\cdot\,$ Change the specification of abst_J in §5.4.8.3 'Jubjub' on p.
-75 to match the implementation. - Repair the argument for GroupHash $\mathbb{J}{URS}^{(r)}$ being usable as a random oracle, which previously depended on abst_J being injective. - In RedDSA verification, clarify that \underline{R} used as part of the input to H^{\circledast} must be exactly as encoded in the signature. - · Specify that shielded outputs of coinbase transactions MUST use v2 note plaintexts after Canopy activation. - Correct a bug in §4.17.3 Decryption using a Full Viewing Key (Sapling)' on p.
-51: esk is only to be checked against ToScalar($PRF{rseed}^{expand}([4])$) when leadByte \neq 0x01.
+- Add Ying Tong Lai and Kris Nuttycombe as Zcash protocol designers. - Change the specification of abst1 in §5.4.8.3 'Jubjub' on p.
+74 to match the implementation. - Repair the argument for GroupHash^{II(r)} being usable as a random oracle, which previously depended on abst_I being injective. - In RedDSA verification, clarify that \underline{R} used as part of the input to H^{\circledast} must be exactly as encoded in the signature.

-- Delete some 'new' superscripts that only added notational clutter. - Add an explicit lead byte field to Sprout note plaintexts, and clearly specify the error handling when it is invalid. - Define a Sapling note plaintext lead byte as having type $\mathbb{B}^{\mathbb{Y}}$ (so that decoding to a note plaintext always succeeds, and error handling is more explicit). - Fix a sign error in the fixed-base term of the batch validation equation in § B.1 'RedDSA batch validation' on p.
-160. - Fix a sign error in the fixed-base term of the batch validation equation in § B.3 'Ed25519 batch validation' on p.
-163.
+- · Delete some 'new' superscripts that only added notational clutter. - Add an explicit lead byte field to Sprout note plaintexts, and clearly specify the error handling when it is invalid. - Define a Sapling note plaintext lead byte as having type $\mathbb{B}^{\mathbb{Y}}$ (so that decoding to a note plaintext always succeeds, and error handling is more explicit). - Fix a sign error in the fixed-base term of the batch validation equation in § B.1 'RedDSA batch validation' on p.
+157.

-- · Incorporate changes to Sapling note encryption from [ZIP-212]. - Correct an error in the specification of Ed25519 validating keys: they should not have been specified to be checked against ExcludedPointEncodings, since libsodium v1.0.15 does not do so. - Incorporate Ed25519 changes for Canopy from [ZIP-215]. - Add Appendix § B.3 'Ed25519 batch validation' on p.
-163. - · Consistently use "validating" for signatures and "verifying" for proofs. - Use the symbol $\sqrt[4]{\cdot}$ for positive square root.
+- Correct an error in the specification of Ed25519 validating keys: they should not have been specified to be checked against ExcludedPointEncodings, since libsodium v1.0.15 does not do so. - Consistently use "validating" for signatures and "verifying" for proofs. - Use the symbol $\sqrt[4]{\cdot}$ for positive square root.